Architecting Applications for Heroku

 Heroku is an open platform.
 There are no proprietary hooks or dependencies required to deploy and run your application.
-However, there are a common set of architectural and development practices, that ensure an optimal experience.
+However, there are common architectural and development practices that ensure an optimal experience.
 Many of these concepts have their origins in the Twelve Factor methodology and are detailed here in the context of building your app for Heroku.

 The principles of application development outlined here have been collected from the experience managing a wide variety of software-as-a-service apps in the wild.
 They are a triangulation of ideal practices in app development, paying particular attention to the dynamics of the organic growth of an app over time, the dynamics of collaboration between developers working on the app’s codebase, and avoiding the cost of software erosion.

 The motivation in presenting them here is to raise awareness of common systemic problems, to provide a shared vocabulary for discussing those problems, and to offer a set of broad conceptual solutions to those problems with accompanying terminology.

 Heroku is an embodiment of these application development principles and differs from traditional server-based hosting in the following ways:

 - it is application, not infrastructure, focused

 - is a dynamic and distributed runtime environment